Aksachlisimo/Background-Generator/README.md

 ## Background-Generator App

-### to clone this repository and get started ! , Follow these steps :
+### to clone this repository and start using this super App 😄 , Follow these steps :

 1. `git clone [repository link]`
 2. `git add .`